Doug Henning: Death and legacy

-Henning died aged 52 on February 7, 2000, at Cedars Sinai Medical Center in Los Angeles, five months after being diagnosed with liver cancer.
+Henning died at the age of 52 on February 7, 2000, at Cedars Sinai Medical Center in Los Angeles, five months after being diagnosed with liver cancer.
 His ashes were scattered in the Pacific Ocean off Redondo Beach, California.

 In 2005, a handwritten letter from Henning to James Randi was placed for auction on eBay, unbeknownst to Randi.
 When Randi learned of it, he announced on his blog that the letter had been "stolen" from his files.
 A week later, Randi wrote that he "managed to have the sale stopped" and that the letter was back in his possession, but did not elaborate on further details of the controversy.
-Randi claimed that Henning had immersed himself so thoroughly in transcendental meditation that he "abandoned regular medical treatment for liver cancer, continued to pursue his diet of nuts and berries, and died of the disease."
+Randi said that Henning had immersed himself so thoroughly in Transcendental Meditation that he "abandoned regular medical treatment for liver cancer, continued to pursue his diet of nuts and berries, and died of the disease."

 On June 8, 2010, it was announced that Henning would receive a star on Canada's Walk of Fame.
 His "Zig Zag Girl" illusion is housed at the American Museum of Magic.

-A book titled Spellbound: The Wonder-filled Life of Doug Henning, by John Harrison, was released in 2009 to good reviews.